kubernetes/enhancements/keps/sig-node/5032-log-eviction-on-disk-pressure/README.md

 ## Summary

-Split, Clean and Rotate containers logs tp avoid disk pressure on kubelet host.
+Split, Clean and Rotate container logs to avoid disk pressure on kubelet host.

 ## Motivation

 - We manage kubernetes ecosystem at our organization.
 A lot of our kubelet hosts experienced Disk pressure as a certain set of pods was generating very high logs.
-The rate was around 3-4Gib in 15 minutes.
-We had containerLogMaxSize set to 200Mib and containerLogMaxFiles set to 6.
-But the .gz files were of size around 500-600Gib.
+The rate was around 3-4Gib logs generated in 15 minutes.
+We had kubelet configs containerLogMaxSize set to 200Mib and containerLogMaxFiles set to 6.
+But the .gz files (tar log files of pods) were of size around 500-600Gib.
 We observed that container log rotation was slow for us.

 ### What would you like to be added?

-We expect that the log file size is always under limit which can help such disk pressure issues in the future.
+We expect that the log file size is always under set kubelet config limit (i.e., containerLogMaxSize) which can help such disk pressure issues in the future.

 ### Why is this needed?